 Peter has represented clients in arbitral centres in Bangkok, Hong Kong, Kuala Lumpur, London, Mumbai, New York, Oslo, Paris, Singapore, Stockholm and Tokyo, and in disputes under English and other common and civil law systems.

-Recent experience includes representing:
+Recent experience as counsel includes acting:

 Peter is a member of Chartered Institute of Arbitrators and a Fellow of the Asian Institute for ADR.
 He is a panel member of JCAA, SIAC, AIAC and HKIAC.